Trees for the Future: Overview

+TREES trains farmers, giving them instruction on planting trees on their own farms and integrating them into regenerative agricultural systems.

+The organization says it has planted over 370 million trees with more than 40,000 farmers in 50 countries across Latin America, South America, Sub-Saharan Africa and Southeast Asia since its founding.
+In June 2021, it announced its intention to plant one billion trees as part of global reforestation efforts led by the United Nations Decade on Ecosystem Restoration.

+Farmers typically spend 4 years in the TREES program.
+The aim of the training is to equip farmers to regenerate the soil through the planting of trees, with many downstream environmental benefits.
+Trees are planted in one acre plots, usually containing about 2,500 trees each.
+According to the organization, each of these plots offsets an average of 144.64 metric tons of carbon dioxide over 20 years.

 History

-Trees for the Future, originally called The New Forests Project, was incorporated as a 50(c)(3) nonprofit in 1989 by their founder Dave Deppner.
+Trees for the Future, originally called The New Forests Project, was incorporated as a 501(c)(3) nonprofit in 1989 by Dave Deppner.

-In June 1993, Trees for the Future was invited to join the White House panel on Global Climate Change, where they continued to serve through 2000.
+In June 1993, Trees for the Future was invited to join the White House panel on Global Climate Change, where it served until 2000.

 In response to Hurricane Mitch in November 1998, TREES began planting trees in Honduras and later expanded across Central America.
-By December 2003, they had planted 30 million trees globally.
+By December 2003, it claimed to have planted 30 million trees globally.

-In 2005, Trees for the Future established the world's first long-distance training program which reached over 2,000 trainees in four years.

-In 2006, TREES was recognized by Honduran President Manuel Zelaya, Ethiopian President Girma Wolde-Giorgis and Nobel Prize winning activist and tree planter Wangari Maathai at the United Nations Headquarters in New York.

-In February 2010, the Maryland House of Delegates recognized TREES for two decades of reforestation leadership and the planting of 65 million trees.

-On September 10, 2011, TREES' Executive Director Dave Deppner died and was replaced by his friend and colleague, John Leary.

-In December 2014, TREES reached 100 million trees planted.

-In 2015, TREES streamlined its approach, ending their active projects around the world so that they could focus on implementing the Forest Garden Approach in Sub-Saharan Africa, starting with Senegal, Tanzania, Uganda, Cameroon and Kenya.
-They also announced a new strategic goal, to plant 500 million trees by 2025.
+On September 10, 2011, TREES' Executive Director Dave Deppner died and was replaced by John Leary.
+In 2015, the organization ended many of its active projects around the world to focus on Sub-Saharan Africa, starting with Senegal, Tanzania, Uganda, Cameroon, and Kenya.
+It also announced a new strategic goal, to plant 500 million trees by 2025.

-In April 2017, Executive Director John Leary published One Shot: Trees as Our Last Chance for Survival.
-In September of that year, One Shot received the Nautilus Award.

-In September 2017, TREES launched the Forest Garden Training Center to provide an online platform for Forest Garden practitioners around the world.

-In mid-2020, TREES reached 200 million trees planted around the world.
+By 2021, TREES claimed to have planted 316 million trees around the world.